Aliases for ECHS1 Gene

 GeneCards Summary for ECHS1 Gene

 ECHS1 (Enoyl-CoA Hydratase, Short Chain 1) is a Protein Coding gene.
 Diseases associated with ECHS1 include Mitochondrial Short-Chain Enoyl-Coa Hydratase 1 Deficiency and Leigh Syndrome With Leukodystrophy.
-Among its related pathways are Mitochondrial Fatty Acid Beta-Oxidation and Metabolism.
+Among its related pathways are Fatty acid elongation and Mitochondrial Fatty Acid Beta-Oxidation.
 GO annotations related to this gene include enoyl-CoA hydratase activity.
-An important paralog of this gene is AUH.
+An important paralog of this gene is ECHDC2.

 UniProtKB/Swiss-Prot for ECHS1 Gene

 Straight-chain enoyl-CoA thioesters from C4 up to at least C16 are processed, although with decreasing catalytic rate.
 Has high substrate specificity for crotonyl-CoA and moderate specificity for acryloyl-CoA, 3-methylcrotonyl-CoA and methacrylyl-CoA.
 It is noteworthy that binds tiglyl-CoA, but hydrates only a small amount of this substrate.